tws0002/gafferDependencies/README.md

 - VERSION : Version number for the build - e.g. 0.29.0.0
 - ARNOLD_ROOT : Path to the root of an Arnold installation
 - RMAN_ROOT : Path to the root of a 3delight installation
+- CMAKE_GENERATOR : Build environment for CMake.
+Currently building with "Visual Studio 12 2013 Win64".
+A full list of availble generators is available here: https://cmake.org/cmake/help/latest/manual/cmake-generators.7.html#manual:cmake-generators(7)
+- ROOT_DIR : Path for the "winbuild" directory
+- BOOST_MSVC_VERSION : Compiler to use for boost.
+Currently tested with "msvc"
+- BUILD_TYPE : Build type to create.
+Currently tested with "Release"

-The build is then initiated using a bash script, which should be run from the root directory of the project :
+The build is then initiated using a batch script, which should be run from the root directory of the project :

 ```
 ./build/buildAll.sh